Taekkyon: Baljil (kicks)

 Taekkyon was known for its kicking techniques so ancient chronicles referred to it with poetic names such as "one-hundred godlike flying leg skills" (baek gisintong bigaksul), "leg art" (gak sul), or "flying leg skills" (bi gak sul).
 Modern taekkyon schools teach a variety of kicks, low, medium, and high, as well as jumps.
 Sweeps with straight forward low kicks using the ball of the foot and the heel and flowing crescent-like high kicks.
 There are many kicks that move the leg outward from the middle, which is called gyeot chigi, and inward from the outside using the side of the heels and the side of the feet.
 The art also uses tricks like inward trips, wall-jumping, fake-outs, tempo, and slide-stepping.

 Sonjil (strikes)

 Renowned for the variety of its kicks since ancient times, taekkyon features numerous striking techniques.
 These target all areas of the body and utilize every part of the arm — including the forearm, elbow, edge of the hand, back of the hand, and fingertips.
 Techniques must be executed in coordination with the pumbalki so that the springing power can be transferred to the upper limbs.
 The palm or fist is most often used to strike.

-Though hand techniques had been used for self-defense until the Widae style, the three modern schools only teach it at an advanced level as part of yetbeop taekkyon.